•

 • Content: A critical assessment and evaluation of all relevant research studies that address a particular clinical or education issue in the health sciences.

-1. Literature reviews must include a summary and critique of the status of the topic that focus on areas of critical interest to the health science body of knowledge.
+1. Systematic literature reviews must include a summary and critique of the status of the topic that focus on areas of critical interest to the health science body of knowledge.

-2. Systematic and scoping reviews must follow the PRISMA guidelines for a focused approach to the review.
+2. Systematic reviews must follow the PRISMA guidelines for a focused approach to the review.

 3. All reviews should be organized in a logical manner to include the question that guides the review process and search strategies.

-• Format: Abstract, Introduction, Methods, Results, Discussion, Conclusion and Relevant Citations
+• Format: Abstract, Introduction, Methods, Results, Discussion/Conclusion, and References

 • Abstract: No more than 250 words.
-Structured with paragraphs labeled: Purpose, Methods, Results, Conclusion
+Structured with paragraphs labeled: Purpose, Methods, Results, Discussion/Conclusion

 Conceptual Articles